-Why are they useful?
+Why is it useful?

-Do they have special uses?
+Does it have special uses?

 Who participates?
 And how?

-How do agencies use the output?
+How do agencies use teleconferencing?

 What are the costs?